Asian Recipes/ Condiments and Sauces/ Curry/ Recipes

 2 tbsp coriander seeds, 2 tbsp cumin seeds, 1 tbsp black peppercorns

-• Pour into a mortar and pestle and grind into powder.
+• Pour into a mortar and pestle and grind into powder (or use a nut and spice / coffee grinder).

 For making the paste in a blender